agruver04/project-notebook/November 23.md

 I worked for 6-7 hours this week to get the units into the engine and get everything working there.
 I know nathan worked on the abstract syntax tree, and we worked togeather on debugging the engine for an hour or two.

 ## Post-critique summary
+No critique this week.
 ## Post-critique reflection
+No critique this week.